 The Body Of Work.

-I started and finished this process with a broad form of questioning, why do I create and what strange space do I occupy in graphic design.
-And if that space does not exist for me to occupy in the graphic design community, why should it?
-In a very transparent way the reason I have always created was one for only self benefit, it is the only necessary action I know of.
-There is a cycle to my processes and I feel incapable of anything if I am not creating something new.
-My process is one revolving around experimentation where I learn more from myself the more I create new images.
-I create these complicated images to not take what I see for simply that.
-Through creating there is an extension of myself, through giving in to tools that I know less about I can create something that I could not before alone.
-I love to watch images deteriorate in Photoshop because they become something that does not exist in the world.
-Its like revealing something that is underneath the images.
-It either reveals something that wasn’t seen in the image or isn’t seen in the tools that we use.
+Starting and ending this process with a broad form of questioning.
+Why do I create, and what strange space do I occupy in graphic design?
+If that space does not exist for me to occupy in the graphic design community, why should it?
+In a very transparent way, the reason I have always created was only for self-benefit; it is the only necessary action I know of.
+There is a cycle to my processes; I feel incapable of anything if I am not creating something new.
+My approach revolves around experimentation, where I learn more from

 Production of these images has evolved my philosophy as well.
-The idea of the deterioration of an image, of an image not being a singular thing. of an idea transforming just by the natural effects of translation.
-The pixel becomes something as natural and vulnerable as the human body as the mind
+The idea of the deterioration of an image, of an image not being a singular thing.
+Of an idea transforming just by the natural effects of translation.
+The pixel becomes as honest and vulnerable as the human body and the mind.

 As memory, the faults in nature allow a multitude.
 Allow a complicated identity to come from something more singular.
 An errant idea is compressed, reproduced, ripped, remixed, copied,

 and pasted into other distribution channels.
 Thrust into digital uncertainty, it ends towards abstraction.
 One even doubts whether it could be called an image at all.
 Only digital technology could produce such a dilapidated image in the first place.
 It is an image.
 It is something representing a human idea.
 Processes.
 It defines most of what we see but in a revealed way.
 Through degrading, we know how the world is made the same as these vagabonds' trash that washes up on the digital economies' shores.